stickperson/wordclock/code/python/README.md

 # :construction: Under Construction :construction:

 ## Introduction
 This code is broken up into several components in order to keep things modular.
-I haven't really thought whether or not I'd like to turn this into a package or keep it as bits semi-structured building blocks.
-If this were to be a package I'd need to figure out how to handle requirements etc. That could potentially influence the file/directory structure.
-For instance, could all displays just be in `displays.py` instead of files for each display type? ¯\\_(ツ)_/¯

 The `displays` directory contains files for displaying the state of the clock.
 Currently, there is support for the APA102 led strip and displaying to the console.
 The `ConsoleDisplay` is helpful for development.
 If you would like to use another chipset, you can implement your own display class.